erulabs/erudb/README.md

   2. You cannot avoid authorization, ever.
 EruDB instances are ___auditable___.
   3. You cannot insert invalid data, ever.
 EruDB instances are ___sane___.
   4. You cannot disable warnings for clusters which are not highly available by design.
 EruDB clusters are ___resiliant___.
+  5. EruDB instances only maintain sockets with a number of EruDB instances equal to it's __quorum__ for Safe operations.
+This means, when configured properly in conjunction with sharding, EruDB cluters are ___massively scalable___.

 #### Configuration
 Some settings can be changed in realtime via the management interface, but this is highly discouraged.
 Instead, treat EruDB like an _immutable_ web service and launch new instances with new configuration and destroy old instances when ready.